iotaledger/susee-streams-poc/docker/README.md

 ```

 On the server host system,
-please also edit the `docker-compose.yml` file
+please edit the `docker-compose.yml` file
-using an editor of you choice and, if neeed,
+using an editor of you choice and, if needed,
 uncomment the `management-console` section of the file.

 Please also edit the file `~/susee-poc/env.example`